 Working from 360-degree customer profiles gives you a solid foundation to develop your personalization segments.
-Customer segmentation can take many forms from identifying geolocation data, frequency of website visits, returning customers, etc. Some segmentation approaches include leveraging UTM codes to track website visits, tracking visitors by device type or segmenting by marketing email lists of active vs. inactive customers.
+Customer segmentation can take many forms from identifying geolocation data, frequency of website visits, returning customers, etc. Some segmentation approaches include leveraging UTM codes to track website visits, tracking visitors by device type, or segmenting by marketing email lists of active versus inactive customers.

 From here, tools like Acquia Personalization can apply this data and create as many segments as you want and present data based on those segments.
 This will give you a more in-depth look at customer behavior within each segment, giving you more robust data than what Google Analytics can provide on its own.

 Often, we recommend focusing on high value segments, such as repeat customers or customers closest to conversion.
 Prioritizing these top customers and targeting them with VIP rewards, loyalty programs or exclusive offers, and messaging makes customers feel appreciated and understood.
 Personalized customer-centric experiences will boost customer retention and earn significantly more ROI for your brand in the long run than if you only focused on customer acquisition.